gfs-web-marketing/Environment-Keygens/README.md

 This set of scripts will allow you to setup your deployment keys for both staging and production environments.
 It does the following:

-- Properly configure ~/.ssh/config for remote Github deployment.
+- Properly configure `~/.ssh/config` for remote Github deployment.
 - Names and sets up SSH keys, the only thing you provide is the repository name.
-- Creates deployment keys for staging and prod environments.
+- Creates read only deploy keys for staging and prod environments meant to be used as the gfs-maintenance user.
-- In staging, creates both a maintenance and deploy key.
+- Adds template GITHUB_TOKEN auth to `~/.bash_profile`
 - Provides further instructions in staging for maintenance user setup.

 ## Usage